 When to Call for Help

 Low refrigerant or component malfunctions can also cause a heat pump to stop working.
-If you have tried the troubleshooting steps and still have a heat pump that’s not heating, call “Doc” Dancer Heating & Air for heat pump repair in Fort Wayne, IN.
+If you have tried the troubleshooting steps and still have a heat pump that’s not heating, call Doc Dancer Heating, A/C, Plumbing and Generators Heating & Air for heat pump repair in Fort Wayne, IN.
 Our NATE-certified heating and air conditioning professionals can handle all of your HVAC system’s repair, maintenance, and installation needs.